conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 ---
 sidebar_position: 1
-title: Application Catalog
+title: Applications Catalog
 description: Kafka Self-service Overview
 ---

 :::tip
 Self-service UI is almost entirely Read-only for now.
 Use the CLI to interact with the product.
 :::

-## Application Catalog List Page
+## Applications Catalog

-The Application Catalog provides a comprehensive view of all Applications deployed in your organization, designed to improve application discovery and team collaboration.
+The **Applications Catalog** page in Console is designed to improve application discovery and team collaboration by providing a comprehensive view of all the applications deployed in your organization.

-You can search applications by any element available in the list: Name, Description, Owner.
-The enhanced filtering capabilities include:
+You can search for an application by any element available in the list (name, description, owner).
+You can also:

-- **Ownership Filter**: Filter to see only applications you own using the "My applications" tab
+- **filter by ownership**: see only applications you own using the **My applications** tab
-- **Label Filtering**: Filter applications by labels for better organization and categorization
+- **search using label**: filter applications by labels for better organization and categorization
-- **Advanced Search**: Search across application names, descriptions, and metadata
+- **use advanced search**: search across application names, descriptions and metadata

 Each application entry displays:

 - Application name and description
-- Owner group information with team member avatars
+- Owner group and team member avatars
 - Public topics count
 - Subscription information (incoming/outgoing)
 - Application instances count
-- Instance Details - Hover over any application to see instance details in a convenient hover card
+- Instance details (hover over an application to see instance details)

-You can click on an Application to navigate to its detailed page.
+Click on an application to view its details.

 ![Application Catalog](assets/app-catalog.png)

-## Manage Topic subscriptions
+## Manage topic subscriptions

-When users request to subscribe to topics via the Topic Catalog, these requests will appear in the Application catalog page under the **Access requests** tab.
+When users request to subscribe to topics via the Topic Catalog page, these requests can be managed using the **Application Catalog** page, the **Access requests** tab.

-From this tab, **application owners can approve or deny** incoming subscription requests.
+Using this tab **application owners can approve or deny** incoming subscription requests.
 During the approval process, administrators can modify the originally requested permissions to align with organizational requirements, adjusting read or write access, as needed.

 ![Application catalog request approval](/images/changelog/platform/v34/app-catalog-request.png)

 For teams managing infrastructure as code, subscription requests can also be approved using the CLI with YAML configuration which automatically closes the request and finalizes the subscription.
 [Find out more about CLI reference](/platform/reference/cli-reference/).

-## Application Details
+## Application details

-The Application details page summarizes all the information related to the application:
+The application details page summarizes all the information related to the application:

 - Application General information
 - Application Instances & Ownership
 - Subscribed topics